learn-co-curriculum/css-walkthrough-hs/README.md

 #The Ultimate CSS Walkthrough
 + Fork and Clone this repository
-+ Open the project in Sublime.
++ Open the project in your text editor.
 + Open 'index.html' in your browser.
 + Code along with the instructor!